ATS Resume Rejection: 5 Formatting Mistakes and Fixes

 The ATS Rejection Problem

-Here's a sobering statistic: 92% of applicants are rejected by ATS before a human recruiter ever sees their resume.
-That means your carefully crafted experience, your impressive degree, your perfect cover letter — none of it matters if your resume can't get past the software.
+Many applicants are screened out before a human recruiter spends meaningful time with their resume.
+That means your carefully crafted experience, your degree, and your cover letter matter less if the resume itself cannot be parsed clearly.

 But here's the thing: most ATS rejections are caused by formatting mistakes, not qualifications.
 You might be the perfect candidate, but if your resume uses a two-column layout, fancy fonts, or creative section headings, the ATS simply can't read it.